MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-localpoliciessecurityoptions.md

 If this setting is enabled, the Microsoft network client will not communicate with a Microsoft network server unless that server agrees to perform SMB packet signing.
 If this policy is disabled, SMB packet signing is negotiated between the client and server.

 Default: Disabled.

->[!Important]
->For this policy to take effect on computers running Windows 2000, client-side packet signing must also be enabled.
-To enable client-side SMB packet signing, set Microsoft network client: Digitally sign communications (if server agrees).

 >[!Note]
->All Windows operating systems support both a client-side SMB component and a server-side SMB component.

-On Windows 2000 and later operating systems, enabling or requiring packet signing for client and server-side SMB components is controlled by the following four policy settings:
+>All Windows operating systems support both a client-side SMB component and a server-side SMB component.Enabling or requiring packet signing for client and server-side SMB components is controlled by the following four policy settings:
-- Microsoft network client: Digitally sign communications (always) - Controls whether or not the client-side SMB component requires packet signing.
+>- Microsoft network client: Digitally sign communications (always) - Controls whether or not the client-side SMB component requires packet signing.
-- Microsoft network client: Digitally sign communications (if server agrees) - Controls whether or not the client-side SMB component has packet signing enabled.
+>- Microsoft network client: Digitally sign communications (if server agrees) - Controls whether or not the client-side SMB component has packet signing enabled.
-- Microsoft network server: Digitally sign communications (always) - Controls whether or not the server-side SMB component requires packet signing.
+>- Microsoft network server: Digitally sign communications (always) - Controls whether or not the server-side SMB component requires packet signing.
-- Microsoft network server: Digitally sign communications (if client agrees) - Controls whether or not the server-side SMB component has packet signing enabled.
+>- Microsoft network server: Digitally sign communications (if client agrees) - Controls whether or not the server-side SMB component has packet signing enabled.
+>

-SMB packet signing can significantly degrade SMB performance, depending on dialect version, OS version, file sizes, processor offloading capabilities, and application IO behaviors.
-For more information, reference: https://go.microsoft.com/fwlink/?LinkID=787136."
+>SMB packet signing can significantly degrade SMB performance, depending on dialect version, OS version, file sizes, processor offloading capabilities, and application IO behaviors.
+For more information, reference: [Reduced performance after SMB Encryption or SMB Signing is enabled - Windows Server | Microsoft Docs](https://docs.microsoft.com/troubleshoot/windows-server/networking/reduced-performance-after-smb-encryption-signing).

 <!--/Description-->
 <!--RegistryMapped-->